ConConner/ConConsMapMapper/Map Mapper 2.3/datafiles/README, CHANGELOG.txt

 # grid can be toggled
 # base markers now included in the program
 + the window is now resizeable
++ the grid is now resizeable
 + NEW hammer tool
 + image export as .png
 + SMART .xml export
 + hotkeys
 + DISCORD button
++ current color now gets displayed
 * combined README and CHANGELOG
 * restructured CHANGELOG